If you’re reading this, that probably means you did it.

 How Can an Intermediate Chinese Course Benefit Me?

 - Taking a course tailored to intermediate learners can help you get past any plateaus you may be facing after learning beginner basics.
 You got tones, you got vocabulary words, you got your basic phrases… but what about grammar, sentence order, and other specifics and nuances in Chinese?
-You can’t learn any of that as a beginner, so an intermediate course is necessary to bridge the gap.
+You can’t learn any of that as a beginner, so a Chinese intermediate course is necessary to bridge the gap.

 - A course that’s designed specifically for your level of learning can help you avoid trying out courses that are needlessly easy or too hard.
 You might think you can skip the “intermediate” label, but it’s there for a reason.
 Many of the courses we’ll be covering are designed for learners who just finished a Chinese 101 or 102 class, but are far too easy for an advanced learner to take as anything other than a refresher.

-5 Intermediate Chinese Courses for Post-newbie Learners
+5 Chinese Intermediate Courses for Post-newbie Learners

 EdX hosts this 12-week online course from Peking University.